nabil34000/schatzhauser/README.md

 ## Architecture

-- ./cmd - entrance points to server and god (separate user management cli program)
+- ./cmd - entrance points to server and god (independent user management cli).

-- ./data/data.db - SQlite db, single file, should be easy to VPS and backup.
+- ./data/data.db - SQlite db, single file, should be easier to vps and backup.

-- ./db - mostly sqlc generated, except store.go and migrations.go, queries via AI.
+- ./db - mostly sqlc generated, except store.go and migrations.go, ask AI.

 - ./internal

-  - config/config.go - all the default params, validation, early fatal failures due to missing db path or PoW key.
+  - config/config.go - default params, validation, fatal failures.

+  - ./handlers

-  - ./handlers - register, login, profile, logout.
+    - register, login, profile, logout.

-    - domain_helpers.go include db, sessions, but low level json and HTTP stuff is in httpx.
+    - domain_helpers.go related to db, sessions, not json/http stuff.

-  - httpx - x for extras, json and http request helpers used by handlers and protectors.
+  - httpx - x for extras, json/http helpers used by both: handlers and guards.

-  - protect - middleware: (i) request guards which are easily called by any handler in any sequence, and (ii) domain-level guards such as max account per ip limiter which is not so easy to abstract and chain, may access db, depend on business logic etc.
+  - protect - middleware: (i) guards which are easily called by any handler in any sequence, and (ii) domain-level guards such as max account per ip limiter which is not so easy to abstract and chain due to db and context.

-  - server/routes.go - this is where all the parameters come from main.go and config/config.go and middleware is assembled, and then what is needed is passed to each handler.
+  - server/routes.go - this is where all the parameters come from main.go and config/config.go and middleware is assembled, and then passed to each handler.

-  - config.toml - all the parameters whose default values are in config/config.go via config structs duplicating the main ones (simple Go, no builders and Rob Pike's option structs).
+  - config.toml - all the parameters whose default values are in config/config.go via config structs duplicating the main ones (simple Go, no builders, no Rob Pike's option structs).

-The trickiest part in all this is middleware.
-The initial versions of this code were very straightforward Go, but the handlers looked ugly and it was hard to reuse anything.
+The trickiest part is middleware.
+The initial versions of this code were very direct Go (no interfaces), but the handlers began to get ugly and it was hard to reuse anything.
 It was also very easy to get lost with paranoid existential checks for nil and validations everywhere.

 These rules eliminate 80 percent of the mess: